hrx/slack-private-archiver/CONTRIBUTING.md

 One-click solution for personalized results.

 ## Steps
-* Each dev forks & clones repo.
+* Each dev forks & clones Master repo.
-* Any new features should be on their own branch w/ following naming convention: lastName/feature/issue-tracker-number
+* Any new features should be on it's own branch w/ the following naming convention:

-Ex. arya/userAuth/#54
+ ####lastName/feature/issue-tracker-number
+ (*Ex.
+Arya/userAuth/#54*)

 * After completing a feature, commit and push to corresponding branch on your forked repo, ensuring it passes a Travis CI build in the process.
 * Create PR.